Arthur-Milchior/anki-template-card-type/generators/README.md

   kept ?
 For example, an HTML list may be encoded as a list with "<ul>", the elements and "</ul>".
 If there are no elements, the <ul>
   should not be kept.
-* unRedundanted: whethere the generator contains redundant (or contradictory) informations.
+* unRedundated: whethere the generator contains redundant (or contradictory) informations.
 For example
   {{#foo}}{{#foo}}bar{{/foo}}plop{{/foo}} is redundant and
   {{#foo}}{{^foo}}bar{{/foo}}plop{{/foo}} is contradictory.
 The